 Heavily involved in community affairs for many years, I was an Auxiliary member of the Royal Canadian Mounted Police from 1994-1997, and have served on several community boards including Block Parents, the Whitehorse Heritage Advisory Board and the Yukon Quest Sled Dog Race.
 I also served as an elected member of the South Klondike Local Advisory Council while living full-time in Carcross for several years.

 A self-described “late bloomer,” I returned to school at the age of 41, and graduated from Yukon College in the field of Northern Justice and Criminology.

 I came to the conclusion many years ago that I was born a Northerner, it just took me 40 years to get home!
 The more of this amazing land I see, the further I want to explore, and since opening my first Web site in 1997, the Internet has allowed me to share that passion.
-Most of my travel writing appears here on The ExploreNorth Blog, or at Destination BC’s HelloBC Blog, while my main ExploreNorth site is home to my other writing, mostly about Yukon and Alaska history.
+Most of my travel writing appears here on The ExploreNorth Blog (though for a while I was writing for Destination BC’s HelloBC Blog), while my main ExploreNorth site is home to my other writing, mostly about Yukon and Alaska history.